-Use the Restart button located in the Manage Connection tab to attempt restart of an instance in an error state.
-This is a non destructive action: Heroku Connect will restart all processes from last completion time.
+Use the Restart button located in Settings tab, Manage Connection to attempt restart of an instance in an error state.
+This is a non-destructive action: Heroku Connect will restart all processes from last completion time.

 What does Reload do?

-When you RELOAD an object, Heroku Connect repopulates the table in the Postgres DB with a fresh set of data from SFDC.
-All data in the Postgres table that has not been written to SFDC will be overwritten.
+When you RELOAD an object, Heroku Connect repopulates the table in the Postgres DB with a fresh set of data from Salesforce.
+All data in the Postgres table that has not been written to Salesforce will be overwritten.
 This is a destructive action.
 Attempt recovery of an object in a SYSTEM ERROR state through Restart first.